axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-23-in-the-national-interest.markdown

 ---

 <div style="display:none;">
  <p>National goverments really are very, very tall <span class="_paradign">FIAT</span> hierarchies with a monopoloy on force.
 We need governance, but not centralized governments.
-This is true for the whole spectrum, from democracies to dictatoships.</p>
+This is true for democracies and dictatoships.</p>
 </div>

 <h1>&nbsp;</h1>